szilG/Xtreme-Fitness/README.md

  - Policy type : S3 Bucket Policy
  - Principal:  *
  - Action: Get Object
- - Amazon Resorce Name(ARN): <your ARN name > (You can find in the bucket policy tab).
+ - Amazon Resorce Name(ARN): <your ARN name > (You can find it in the bucket policy tab).
  - Click Add statement than click Generate Policy.
  - Copy that policy into the Bucket policy editor.
- - Add a /* end of the Resource key (that allows access to all resources in the bucket).
+ - Add a ( /* ) to the end of the Resource key (that allows access to all resources in the bucket).
 11. Locate the Access Control List option and click Edit.
  - On Everyone (public Access) tick the list object permision and Save.
 12. Under Services menu go to IAM (allow identity and access management of our stored files and folder).